leepei/informer/README.md

-This repository implements in Matlab the regression selection method described in "Zhang, Huikun, Lee, Ching-pei, Ericksen, Spencer S., Mason, Blake J., Wlodarchak, Nathan, Mitchell, Julie C., Wildman, Scott A., Wright, Stephen J., Nowak, Robert, Gitter, Anthony, Hoffman, F. Michael, and Newton, Michael A.
+This repository implements in Matlab the Regression Selection method described in "Zhang, Huikun, Lee, Ching-pei, Ericksen, Spencer S., Mason, Blake J., Wlodarchak, Nathan, Mitchell, Julie C., Wildman, Scott A., Wright, Stephen J., Nowak, Robert, Gitter, Anthony, Hoffman, F. Michael, and Newton, Michael A.
 Minimally-supervised, chemogenomic strategies for effective compound prioritization on kinases."

-This repository contains two different functions described in the manuscript:
+This repository implements two experiments described in the manuscript:
 1. Training a single model for prediction on new kinases

 2. Conducting leave-one-out cross-validation and outputing the final